You can only apply to have your HELP debt cancelled if you meet 'special circumstances'.

 You apply for special circumstances with your university or higher education provider and they will ask you to provide supporting documentation.

-Your provider must receive your application within 12 months of the census date of that unit(s).
+Your provider must receive your application within 12 months of your withdrawal day of that unit(s).

 Your provider may give you more time if it was not possible for you to apply within 12 months.

 If you didn't officially withdraw, then your application must be made within 12 months after the period which you undertook (or were to undertake) that unit.

 If you are not happy with your provider's decision, you can apply for an internal review.
 This must be done in writing within 28 days.